The Jeffrey Epstein Case

-The New York Times reports that Epstein was charged with having sex with girls as young as 14 years old inside of his luxurious homes in Manhattan and Palm Beach, Florida.
+The New York Times reports that Epstein was charged with sexually abusing girls as young as 14 years old inside of his luxurious homes in Manhattan and Palm Beach, Florida.
 Of course, Epstein plead not guilty.

-This doesn’t come as a surprise however, as this was not the first time Epstein faced similar allegations.
+This doesn’t come as a surprise though, since this was not the first time Epstein has faced these types of allegations.
 More than a decade ago, Alexander Acosta, the top federal prosecutor in Miami (now labor secretary for President Trump) signed off on a plea deal saving the money manager from a lengthy prison sentence.
 According to The New York Times, this plea deal was kept from his accusers until it was finalized in court.
 As part of the deal, he was required to serve 13 months on state charges of soliciting prostitution in Florida- even though the girls involved were underage as well.
 However, he was allowed to spend six-days a week in his office doing work so in actuality, he spent one day a week in a “jail” of some-sort.

 Back in 2015, a woman named Virginia Giuffre claimed she was an underage victim of Epstein and Maxwell, according to Bloomberg News.
 In response to Giuffre’s claim, Maxwell publicly labeled her a liar, causing Giuffre to sue Maxwell for defamation.
 Two years later in 2017, the case was settled on confidential terms, sealing the files along with it.
 Now, the federal appeals court in New York is ordering the unsealing of some of the documents involved in the defamation case, according to Bloomberg.

-And the saga doesn’t end there.
+The saga doesn’t end there though!
 A new accuser has come forward, claiming that Epstein raped her back when she was just 15 years old.
 Jennifer Araoz sat down with NBC’s Savannah Guthrie in an interview that details her experience with both Epstein and Maxwell.
 Araoz story aligns with the allegations that Maxwell was Epstein’s madame, finding young girls to groom into an illegal sex-ring.

-Unsealed court documents from the 2015 defamation case filed by Virginia Roberts Giuffre against Epstein’s alleged madame Ghislaine Maxwell surface new details of sexual abuse against Epistein and several of his associates, according to CNN.
+Unsealed court documents from the 2015 defamation case filed by Virginia Roberts Giuffre against Jeffrey Epstein’s alleged madame Ghislaine Maxwell surface new details of sexual abuse against Epstein and several of his associates, according to CNN.

-Out of the hundreds of pages of court documents, some of the most notable allegations include Giuffre’s claim that Maxwell instructed her to have sex with former US Senator George Mitchell and former New Mexico Gov. Bill Richardson, both of which have denied the allegations, CNN reports.
+Out of the hundreds of pages of court documents, some of the most notable allegations include Giuffre’s claim that Maxwell instructed her to have sex with former US Senator George Mitchell and former New Mexico Gov. Bill Richardson, both of which have denied the allegations.

 In addition, “The documents also include an Amazon receipt recovered from the trash at Epstein’s Palm Beach mansion for books ordered in his name, including ‘SM 101: A Realistic Introduction,’ ‘SlaveCraft: Roadmaps for Erotic Servitude’ and ‘Training with Miss Abernathy: A Workbook for Erotic Slaves and their Owners,’” CNN reports.